-When installing the antenna, first slide the antenna wire into the bottom of the antenna tube until the white tip of the antenna is at the top of the tube under the black cap.
-Next insert the antenna tube into the mount; then, install the set screw next to the antenna tube.
-Use the supplied 2mm wrench to tighten the screw just until the antenna tube is securely in place.
-Do not overtighten.
+When reinstalling the antenna, first slide the antenna wire into bottom of antenna tube until white tip of antenna is at top of tube under the black cap.
+Insert the base of the tube into the antenna post.
+Take care not to crimp the antenna wire.
+Slide the crimp nut over the antenna tube and screw it onto the antenna post.
+Use the supplied tool to tighten the crimp nut on the post just until the antenna tube is securely in place.
+Do not over tighten or crush the antenna wire against the chassis.
 Do not bend or kink the antenna wire!
-See the sidebar for more information.
+See the side bar for more information.
+Do not shorten the antenna tube.